DevExpress-Examples/reporting-web-cacheddocumentsource-custom-data/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T830513)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Web Reporting - How to Manage Events of a Cached Document and Pass Custom Data to the Exported Document
+# Reporting for ASP.NET Core - How to Manage Events of a Cached Document and Pass Custom Data to the Exported Document

 This example creates and registers a descendant of our [WebDocumentViewerOperationLogger](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.WebDocumentViewerOperationLogger) class to attach the [XlSheetCreated](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrinting.PrintingSystemBase.XlSheetCreated) event handler to the document.